Welcome Back, UVA Students, Faculty & Friends of the Institute!

 Thursday, Nov.
 14, 2024 Lecture

-Prof. Brandon Vaidyanathan, "The Beauty of Understanding: What Scientists Can Teach Us About the Pleasures of Learning"
+"The Beauty of Understanding: A Global Study on What Scientists Can Teach Us About the Pleasures of Learning"

 5:15pm | UVA Minor Hall Auditorium | All are invited

-Scientists, traditionally viewed as paragons of rationality, often are viewed as coldly analytical and far from the beauty and mystery of Nature.
-Yet like the rest of us, Nobel laureates and renowned scientists openly reveal that they also are deeply moved by unexpected disclosures of beauty in their work as scientists.
-What does Beauty mean to these scientists and how does it shape the practices and pursuits of their work?
-To explore this topic, Prof. Brandon Vaidyanathan, Professor of Sociology at Catholic University of America, will share the findings of a first ever global study of the role of aesthetics in science.
-He and his research team surveyed nearly 3,500 physicists and biologists across the US, UK, Italy, and India, conducting more than 200 in-depth interviews.
-Prof. Vaidyanathan's presentation will discuss the varieties of beauty that scientists encounter in their work, as well as the promises and pitfalls of the pursuit of beauty in science.
+Scientists often are viewed as coldly analytical and rational, unaffected by the beauty and mystery of Nature.
+Yet like the rest of us, Nobel Laureates and many other scientists openly reveal that they also are deeply moved by unexpected disclosures of beauty in their work as scientists.
+For a world that too easily forgets to appreciate our immersion in Beauty, Prof. Vaidyanathan will share the findings of a first-ever global survey of 3,500 physicists and biologists in the US, UK, Italy and India on the role of aesthetics in science and the varieties of beauty that scientists encounter in their work.

 Cosponsored by the Thomistic Institute @ UVA and the St. Anselm Institute for Catholic Thought, with the generous support of the John Templeton Foundation, "In Lumine: Supporting the Catholic Intellectual Tradition on College Campuses Nationwide," (Grant #62372).